exercism/website-copy/tracks/python/exercises/raindrops/mentoring.md

 were substantially increased.

-The value of preparing for such scope creep in such a simple exercise is debatable, but were the exercise to expand significantly then a more maintainable approach would be to use one of the many iterable data structures provided by Python's builtins via a _comprehension_.
+The value of preparing for such scope creep in such a simple exercise is debatable, but were it an issue then a more maintainable approach would be to use one of the many iterable data structures provided by P ython's builtins via a _comprehension_.

-##### Tuples & Lists
+##### Use tuple / list

 ```python
 DROPS = (